 Check out some of our latest video marketing tips, stats & stories.

-Published: 10 hours ago
+Published: an hour ago

 Subtitles Are Vital To Video Performance On Social Media

 With most social networks auto-playing videos on mute, subtitles are the best way to capture your viewers attention....